Electronic submission and archiving of your thesis

 Where your thesis contains commercially exploitable designs or other content, it may not be suitable for online deposit, and may need to be embargoed.

-If your thesis contains enabling disclosure of a new invention, your supervisor will normally identify patentable content well before submission, and will recommend the best course of action.
+If your thesis contains enabling disclosure of a new invention, your supervisor will normally have identified patentable content well before submission, and will recommend the best course of action.
 Strict confidentiality procedures apply to these.
 RSDO can advise.

 Where your thesis is sponsored and you have signed contractual agreements, you may need to check that publication will not breach those contracts leaving you or the University open to legal action.

 Archiving your thesis in BURA is required under University regulations, so it is important where you publish your thesis prior to submission in whole or in part, you should disclose to your publisher, that you will be required to deposit your final thesis in the University's open access research archive.